What is a probate practitioner?

 Disbursements (these are payments to third-parties that relate to your matter, for example Probate Court fees, Advertisement fees, Search fees, Postal re-direction fees, Identity Verification fees).

-· Likely disbursements’ initial estimate not exceeding £500: if likely to exceed this figure, then you will be given ample notice as soon as we are aware of such issues.
+· Likely disbursements’ initial estimate not exceeding £500 (including VAT): if likely to exceed this figure, then you will be given ample notice as soon as we are aware of such issues.

 · From £1,450

 Note 1: The fees are based on an hourly rate of £170 (No VAT chargeable).